Thou shalt not kill: Capital punishment

 In February 2016 Pope Francis called for the suspension of the death penalty for the duration of the Holy Year "because modern means existed to 'efficiently repress crime without definitively denying the person who committed it the possibility of rehabilitating themselves."

 Suicide, euthanasia, health, intoxication

 Catholic teaching strictly prohibits euthanasia and suicide as violations of the commandment, "You shall not kill."
-Recognizing life and health as precious gifts from God, adherents are encouraged to avoid excess of food, tobacco, alcohol, and medications.
+The church views life and health as precious gifts from God, so adherents are encouraged to avoid excess of food, tobacco, alcohol, and medications.
 Endangering others with excess speed or drunkenness on the roadway incurs grave guilt.
 The use of drugs, except on strictly therapeutic grounds is a grave offense.
 Clandestine production and trafficking in drugs constitute "direct co-operation in evil."

 War and self-defense

 The Catholic Catechism urges prayer for the avoidance of war.
 All citizens and governments are obliged to work toward the avoidance of war.
 However, it recognizes that governments cannot be denied the lawful right to self-defense, once all peace efforts have failed.
 The use of legitimate defense by a military force is considered grave and therefore subject to rigorous considerations of moral legitimacy.
 Elements of just war theory are explicitly enumerated in the Catechism: